-gifted if their IQ score is equal to or greater than 130.
+We then proceed in the following three steps to construct our indicator of giftedness.
+First, we select one IQ score per child.
+For many children, we observe different scores, either taken at different points in time, and/or estimated with different intelligence tests.
+For each child with more than one score, we take the highest score reached by the child.
+With respect to the chosen intelligence test, we know from the SPS that each child is given the test that suits his or her situation the best.
+We classify the child as gifted if his or her IQ score is equal to or above 130.
 We conduct our main analysis with a threshold of 130, and we show that our results are robust when applying more or less restrictive definitions of giftedness.
-In a second step, we code the written diagnosis of the caseworker-a trained psychologist-and assign the gifted status to the children who are diagnosed as such by the caseworker.
-In a final step, we remove false positives, that is, children with a high IQ score but whose assessment does not diagnose high ability.
-For example, we discard cases in which the child reaches a high IQ score, but the caseworker writes that the child had learned how to perform well on the test from their siblings.
+In a second step, we code the written diagnosis of the caseworker - a trained psychologist - and assign the gifted status to the children who are diagnosed as such by the caseworker.
+In a final step, we remove false positives, i.e., children with a high IQ score but whose assessment does not diagnose high ability.
+For example, we discard cases in which the child reaches a high IQ score, but the caseworker writes that the child had learned how to perform well on the test from his or her siblings.
 It is important to mention that we focus exclusively on gifted students who are identified prior to secondary school entry.
 By doing so, we make sure that gifted status does not depend on class composition in secondary school.

-In sum, 20.5 percent of all our observations have been referred to the SPS, and 12.8 percent of all students have been assessed for IQ with a formal IQ test.
+In sum, 20.5% of all our observations have been referred to the SPS and 12.8% of all students have been assessed for IQ with a formal IQ test.
 Of the 578 students classified as gifted, 145 students were identified as gifted with both measures, IQ test and diagnosis, whereas 329 students were identified only with the diagnosis and 104 exclusively with the IQ test.
 Finally, there are 82 students who were referred to the SPS for an assessment of giftedness but were not diagnosed as gifted.
-Our measure of giftedness has never been used in the literature on ability peer effects, and we argue that using a metric based on experts' diagnoses is less prone to misreporting (for example, self-assessment), context-specific factors (for example, school or class composition), and external influences (for example, parents or teachers).
+Our measure of giftedness has never been used in the literature on ability peer effects and we argue that using a metric based on experts' diagnoses is less prone to misreporting (e.g., self-assessment), context-specific factors (e.g., school or class composition), and external influences (e.g., parents or teachers).